werner33/identity_soluitons/README.md

 Main files to check out:

-FE UI: InvestorForm.tsx \n
+FE UI: InvestorForm.tsx
 FE Validations: form-validation.ts
 File uploading: file-upload.ts
 API: api/routes
 API Validations: lib/investor-validation.ts
 DB: evolution of data model prisma/migrations
 Uploaded files are stored in the Uploads directory and are ignored by git.

 It's a Next.js app collecting investor information.
 Each investor can upload 1 or more files with a max siz of 3mb.
 Here's the main points: